Some remarks on the Carath\'eodory and Szeg\"o metrics on planar domains: Introduction

 \subsection{Geodesics}

 The geodesics in the Bergman metric escaping towards the boundary plays a crucial role in Fefferman's proof of the smooth extension up to the boundary of biholomorphic mappings between $C^{\infty}$-smoothly bounded strongly pseudoconvex domains \cite{f74}.
 It naturally leads to the following question: Does there exist a geodesic for the Bergman metric that stays within a compact subset of a $C^{\infty}$-smoothly bounded strongly pseudoconvex domain?
 Such a geodesic (if it exists) can be closed or non-closed.
 The latter one is known as a \emph{geodesic spiral}.
 Herbort investigated this question in \cite{hg83} and provided an affirmative answer for domains that are not topologically trivial.
-On the other hand, no non-trivial closed geodesics or geodesic spirals exist in $C^{\infty}$-smoothly bounded, simply connected planar domains as they are holomorphically equivalent to the disc and the Bergman metric on the disc coincides with the Poincar\'e metric.
+On the other hand, no non-trivial closed geodesics or geodesic spirals exist in a simply connected planar domain that is not all of $\mf{C}$ as such a domain is holomorphically equivalent to the unit disc and the Bergman metric on the unit disc coincides with the Poincar\'e metric.
 Results of this kind were obtained for the capacity metric in \cites{bhv18} and for the Kobayashi-fuks metric in \cites{bk22, k23}.
 We prove that the analogous results hold for the Carath\'eodory and Szeg\"o metrics:

 \begin{thm} Let $\Omega \subset \mf{C}$ be a non-degenerate $n$-connected domain, $n\geq 2$.
 Equip $\Om$ with the conformal metric $ds_{m_{\Om}}=m_{\Omega}(z)\vert dz\vert$, where $m_{\Omega}=c_{\Omega}$ or $s_{\Omega}$.
 Then \begin{enumerate} \item[(i)] Every non-trivial homotopy class of loops in $\Omega$ contains a closed geodesic.